cartesi/docs/cartesi-rollups/overview.md

 2. We will explain how to [send input data](./sending-input-data.md) to a Cartesi DApp, and how a Cartesi DApp [reads outputs](./reading-outputs.md) and [manages assets](./assets-handling.md)
 3. We will dig deeper into the [architecture of DApps](./dapp-architecture.md) that run on our rollups framework, as well as the [APIs that developers can use](./http-api.md) to communicate with it
 4. We will share our vision of a [step-by-step process for developing applications](./dapp-life-cycle.md) on Cartesi Rollups, from the initial design stage up to its final deployment

+## Cartesi Machine

+Central to Cartesi Rollups is the [Cartesi Machine](/machine/intro), which is a virtual machine designed to perform off-chain computations for blockchain applications.
+When examined from a high level of abstraction, the Cartesi Machine can be compared to an AWS Lambda function, with similarities that encompass:

+* **Code execution**: Code is executed based on specific inputs to perform computations, process data, or run custom logic, depending on the requirements of the task at hand.
+* **Abstraction of infrastructure**: The underlying infrastructure is abstracted away, allowing you to focus on writing code without worrying about managing servers, hardware, or networking resources.
+* **Flexibility in programming languages**: You have flexibility in the choice of programming languages.
+* **Scalability**: Scalability is the primary driver of the whole infrastructure.

+The Cartesi Machine is a state machine that remains idle until a new request arises.
+The concept of state in this case is tied to both the input requests that the Cartesi Machine receives and the execution of the RISC-V instructions that the machine follows to process those requests.
+The Cartesi Machine handles:

+* **Discrete states**: RISC-V instructions are executed in a step-by-step manner, transitioning from one state to another.
+* **State transitions**: State transitions happen deterministically as the emulator processes these RISC-V instructions, changing the state of the system  to a new discrete state.
+* **Determinism**: Given the same initial state and input, Cartesi Machine will always produce the same output and final state to ensure that off-chain computations can be verified and agreed upon.

+To engage with Cartesi Rollups, you either interact by [submitting *input data*](./sending-inputs.md) or by [accessing the generated *outputs*](./reading-outputs.md).

 ## See Also